namuhevil/C-Image-Process/image-process without Opencv/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the NamuhEvil

 ## Acknowledgments